HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Computer Networks/Introduction.md

 ### Chapter 1 (Introduction)

 ### **<br/>What is Computer Network?**
-Computer network is a Collection of autonomous computers interconnected by a single technology.
+A computer network is a Collection of autonomous computers interconnected by a single technology.
 Two computers are said to be interconnected if they can exchange information.
 The connection need not be via a copper wire; fiber optics, microwaves, infrared, and communication satellites can also be used.

 ### **<br/>Application of Computer Network**